devture/email2matrix/docs/faq.md

 ## Why do I need to create rooms, access tokens, etc., manually?

-This is built in the simplest and lightweight way possible.
+This is built in the simplest way possible.
 You need to do more manual work, so that Email2Matrix doesn't and can be kept simple.

 A more easy to use version can be created.